ahayden/chessbox/README.md

 ### Requirements
-- Using Debian bullseye as a docker host requires the following
+- Using Debian stable as a docker host requires the following
   - Packages
     - docker.io
     - docker-compose